electric-socket/Timer/README.md

 and it shouldn't be too hard to do (famous last words).
 By the time I got finished, it had takem two days.
 (Maybe I should have seen if there already is one.
 Then again, if everyone does that, nothing new would be created.)
 But anyway, here it is.

-If there are no files present, it means I haven't uploaded it yet
+If there are no files present, it means I haven't uploaded it yet.
+Need to finish dinner.